djavko/djavko.github.io/docs/about.md

 ---
 layout: page
-title: About Zarko Boskovic
+title: About
 permalink: /about/
 ---
 # About Zarko

 ![zarko](/_assets/zarko.jpg){:width="30%"}